Shurtleff v. City of Boston

 Courts ignore the Constitution

 Harold Shurtleff, cofounder of Camp Constitution, sued the City of Boston for its discriminatory permit denial.
 Applying an outdated interpretation of the Establishment Clause called the Lemon test, the U.S. Court of Appeals for the First Circuit concluded that Boston was correct to censor religious speech.
 Shurtleff then appealed to the United States Supreme Court.
-The Court granted review of the case and will hear oral argument on January 18, 2022.
+The Court granted review of the case and heard oral argument on January 18, 2022.

 Understanding the Establishment Clause